ssoonmi/online-store-part-1/phase_ii.md

 `/graphql` is the route at which we can make GraphQL queries and mutations. `/playground` is the route at which we can access our GraphQL IDE and test out the queries and mutations.

-`graphQLHTTP` has its own build-in GraphQL IDE called `GraphiQL` that you can turn on, but it's just not as good as GraphQL Playground.
+`graphqlHTTP` has its own build-in GraphQL IDE called `GraphiQL` that you can turn on, but it's just not as good as GraphQL Playground.
 For more information on the built-in IDE, check out [How to Set Up GraphiQL].

 If you head to [localhost:5000/playground](localhost:5000/playground), you'll see an error message pop up on the right window.
 If you head to [localhost:5000/graphql](localhost:5000/graphql), you'll see a more detailed error saying that GraphQL needs a schema.